 Step 4 : Dip in chocolate

-Allow the cookies to cool down before coating in chocolate.
+Allow the sugar cookies to cool down before dipping in chocolate.
 This will prevent a chocolate mess.

 Melt the dark chocolate with the coconut oil in a double boiler or simply place a large bowl over top of a simmering pot of water.
 The heat from the water will effortlessly melt the chocolate, just don't let any water get into the bowl.

 Pour the melted chocolate into a shallow bowl and dip each cat cookie into the bowl to coat.
 You can do this with a fork or a candy tool.
 Let the excess chocolate run off the cookie.
 You can also use a fork to brush along the bottom of the cookie to remove excess chocolate.

 Place each cookie on a wire rack and position two green sprinkles on the cat's head to resemble eyes.
 Transfer the rack to the fridge and let the chocolate set.

 Store these cookies in an airtight container after the chocolate has set.
 This will prevent the cookie from drying out.